24 Things to Do in Lake Harmony, PA (That Aren’t Just for the Summer Crowd)

 • Accessibility: ADA accessible

-10. Embracing Water Exhilaration at Lake Harmony Watersports
+10. Get on the Water with Lake Harmony Watersports

 You can waterski, wakeboard, or paddleboard all on the same lake where Olympic hopefuls have trained during off-seasons.